Nippon Sei Ko Kai: Tohoku

 The first Anglican-Episcopal mission to the Tohoku Region, i.e. Northeast Japan, of Aomori, Akita, Iwate, Miyagi, Yamagata and Fukushima Prefectures started in 1891 when the missionary team was sent to Fukushima by Bishop John McKim of the Diocese of North Tokyo (now the Diocese of Kitakanto).
 In 1894, the Rev. H.J.
 Jefferies was sent to Sendai, the largest city of the Region, his missionary activities including the church meetings, sewing schools, kindergartens, and Sunday schools.
 The church building in Sendai was completed in 1905, at which time Bishop N. S. Binstead of the Episcopal Church USA arrived as the bishop of the Diocese of Tohoku.

-Just before and during Pacific War, foreighn missionaries were forced to leave and the NSKK was dissolved.
+Just before and during Pacific War, foreign missionaries were forced to leave and the NSKK was dissolved.
 However, it rose from the difficult war-time and postwar period, and developed into a self-sufficient diocese.
 The building of the Christ Church in Sendai was burned down in the 1945 Bombing of Sendai, was rebuilt in 1965, and was rebuilt again in 2014.